Coronavirus: 761 new cases and 18 further deaths reported in the State

 HSE chief executive Paul Reid said people were ‘generally waiting their turn’ for the vaccine and ‘where there are breaches we treat them seriously’.
 Photograph: Leon Farrell/Photocall Ireland

-A further 18 Covid-19 deaths and 761 new cases of the virus have been reported in the State.
+A further 18 deaths due to Covid-19 and 761 new cases of the virus were reported in the State by the National Public Health Emergency Team (Nphet) on Wednesday.

+There has now been a total of 4,705 Covid-19 related deaths and 236,600 confirmed cases here since the pandemic began.

+Eleven of the deaths reported occurred in March while the remaining seven took place in February.

 Earlier, it emerged that almost 600 people did not attend their appointments at the Citywest Covid-19 vaccination centre on Wednesday because they had already been inoculated.